-The 2013 New Hampshire deer season should be the best we’ve seen since 2007, when 13,339 deer were taken by hunters (the second highest total recorded).
+The 2014 New Hampshire deer season is likely to be another great season for NH deer hunters.
 In parts of the state, the deer population has recovered from declines following some severe winters beginning in 2007-08, and deer numbers are improving in many other areas.

-Over the past two years, the deer kill has been increasing from a recent low of 9,759 in 2010.
-The 2012 kill was 11,612, up roughly 5% from the 2011 harvest.
-Fall foods in 2012 were not as abundant as 2011 and somewhat below the 15 year average.
-However, some food sources were still locally abundant.
-Acorns were more abundant than in 2011, and around the 15-year average.
-Despite the lower average fall food year, deer likely still went into last winter in relatively good shape.
+Over the past three years, the deer kill has been increasing from a recent low of 9,759 in 2010.
+The 2013 kill was 12,540, up roughly 8% from the 2012 harvest.
+Overall fall foods in 2013 were roughly average, with acorns being slightly below the 16 year average while beech nuts and apples were above.
+With an average fall food year, deer likely went into last winter in relatively good shape.

-Youth weekend: More abundant deer this fall will provide a great opportunity to take a young person deer hunting on New Hampshire’s youth weekend, October 26-27, 2013.
-Youth hunters took 388 deer during the 2012 youth weekend, and increased deer numbers will provide an exciting opportunity for kids under 16 to begin, or learn more about, deer hunting under the guidance of a licensed hunter age 18 or older.
+Youth weekend: A healthy deer population this fall will provide a great opportunity to take a young person deer hunting on New Hampshire’s youth weekend, October 25-26, 2014.
+Youth hunters took 483 deer during the 2013 youth weekend, and high deer numbers will continue to provide an exciting opportunity for kids under 16 to begin, or learn more about, deer hunting under the guidance of a licensed hunter age 18 or older.

-Apprentice hunting license: Apprentice hunting licenses will again be available during the 2013 season.
-These licenses providepersons 16 and over, who have not yet completed a hunter education course, the opportunity to deer hunt under the guidance of a licensed hunter age 18 or older.
+Apprentice hunting license: Apprentice hunting licenses will again be available during the 2014 season.
+These licenses provide persons 16 and over, who have not yet completed a hunter education course, the opportunity to deer hunt under the guidance of a licensed hunter age 18 or older.
 This program gives people who may not have grown up with family or friends that hunted, or simply think they would enjoy the experience of being outdoors and learning the skills of deer hunting, the chance to give it a try.
-In 2012, a total of 1,666 individuals (1,241 men and 425 women) took advantage of the apprentice license program hunting everything from deer to migratory waterfowl.
+In 2013, a total of 924 individuals (253 men and 671 women) took advantage of the apprentice license program hunting everything from deer to migratory waterfowl.
 Click here to learn more about being an apprentice or accompanying an apprentice hunter.

-Great outlook for 2013: Deer numbers are continuing to rise following two mild winters and this fall season is shaping up to be one of the best we’ve seen in several years.
-Both seasoned and beginner hunters alike should have an increased opportunity to see and harvest deer.
-So get out there this fall, start scouting, introduce a friend to the sport, and Hunt New Hampshire!
+Great outlook for 2014: The state’s deer herd should continue to hold strong and this fall season should be another great season for hunting deer in NH.
+Both seasoned and beginner hunters alike should have great opportunity to see and harvest deer.
+So get out there this fall, start scouting, introduce a friend or a youth to the sport, and Hunt New Hampshire!